What is a humanist funeral?

 Offering a dignified, comforting alternative to a traditional funeral, a humanist funeral is simply a funeral service without any religious content.
 The popularity of humanist funerals grows year on year and there are now humanist funeral celebrants working throughout the UK.
 If you are considering planning a humanist funeral for yourself or a loved one, you’ll want to know what’s involved in a typical humanist funeral.

 Humanist funerals are designed to focus on and celebrate the life of the person who has died by paying tribute to their relationships and achievements.
 When it comes to planning a funeral, you are under no legal obligation to hold the funeral in a church or crematorium, so whilst a funeral director can help with the practical side of funeral planning, the type of ceremony you decide to have is entirely up to you.
-Leeds funeral directors who specialise in humanist ceremonies include Fisher Funerals.
+Find a local funeral director who specialise in humanist ceremonies in your area.

 A humanist funeral can be held in huge range of different places and again the choice is entirely up to you.
 Funerals don’t have a legal status and unlike marriage ceremonies, they can be held on unlicensed premises and the range of possible funeral venues is very wide.
 However the majority of humanist funerals are held in crematoriums, woodland burial sites or cemeteries.
 Once you’ve decided to plan a humanist funeral, you’ll need to find a humanist celebrant in your local area.
 The number of humanist celebrants continues to grow and humanist funerals are now held throughout the majority of the UK.
 Humanist celebrants provide focus and will encourage you to arrange a dignified ceremony that is both fitting to the circumstances whilst also celebrating a life well lived.